sophiecchen/personal-website/work/ctf-walkthroughs/hack-the-box/linux-fundamentals.md

 - Security Logs: stored in logs such as `/var/log/fail2ban.log` (failed login attempts), `/var/log/ufw.log` (firewall), etc.

+END

 ## Linux Distributions vs Solaris

 ### Solaris

 Solaris is a Unix-based operating system known for its robustness, scalability, and support for high-end hardware and software systems.
 It is widely used in the banking, finance, and government sectors.
 It is also used in large-scale data centers, cloud computing environments, and virtualization platforms.

 Solaris is propriety and differs from Linux in its filesystem, security, system monitoring, process and package management, and kernel and hardware support.
-For example, Solaris uses `pkgadd` to install packages instead of `apt-get` like Linux.

-END
+Here are the directories of Solaris:
+- `/`: The root directory contains all other directories and files in the file system.
+- `/bin`: It contains essential system binaries that are required for booting and basic system operations.
+- `/boot`: The boot directory contains boot-related files such as boot loader and kernel images.
+- `/dev`: The dev directory contains device files that represent physical and logical devices attached to the system.
+- `/etc`: The etc directory contains system configuration files, such as system startup scripts and user authentication data.
+- `/home`: Users’ home directories.
+- `/kernel`: This directory contains kernel modules and other kernel-related files.
+- `/lib`: Directory for libraries required by the binaries in `/bin` and `/sbin` directories.
+- `/lost+found`: This directory is used by the file system consistency check and repair tool to store recovered files.
+- `/mnt`: Directory for mounting file systems temporarily.
+- `/opt`: This directory contains optional software packages that are installed on the system.
+- `/proc`: The proc directory provides a view into the system's process and kernel status as files.
+- `/sbin`: This directory contains system binaries required for system administration tasks.
+- `/tmp`: Temporary files created by the system and applications are stored in this directory.
+- `/usr`: The usr directory contains system-wide read-only data and programs, such as documentation, libraries, and executables.
+- `/var`: This directory contains variable data files, such as system logs, mail spools, and printer spools.

+Solaris uses the Solaris Package Manager (SPM) and has its own implementation of NFS.
+Solaris and Linux have a number of differences in the commands used.

 ## Tips and Tricks